- Home

 We welcome private clients from across the UK seeking trusted, professional residential treatment in a compassionate setting.

-Client Testimonials and where to find Us
+Client Testimonials and where to Find Us

-Ketamine Treatment Steps
+Our Ketamine Addiction Treatment Process

 The ketamine rehab process at PCP follows a structured treatment programme designed to address both the physical and psychological aspects of addiction.